keevan/keevan/src/blog/putting-the-blog-together/index.md

 I've already added a couple of bells and whistles using Gatsby, mainly adding the reading time to all blog entries so the reader knows how long each article will take to read, and so I know if I need to simplify and shorten it.
 Also, premature support for MDX, which will see more usage down the line when I add more technical posts (+1 for interactivity).

 Whilst I could grab off-the-shelf software or services to do that which _has already been done before™️_, I want to learn all the bits that connect it all together - and other developers would probably agree.

+I wish I had started with the blog starter instead of the gatsby starter - which would have saved me a bit of time - but found it interesting to add the required bits manually anyways.

 1. Github as the place to host the code - at least initially.
 2. Gatsby as the framework that powers it - it has a powerful plugin system, has site performance in mind with regular updates.